aws-samples/aws-rtb-intelligence-kit/README.md

 ### SSM Parameters

-The `AdvertisingIntelligenceKitStack` infrastructure create parameters in  [AWS Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).
+The `aik/filtering` infrastructure create parameters in  [AWS Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).
 Those parameters can be used by other services.

 Parameter Variable                          | Description
 --------------------------------------------| ------------